KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 It is not the being itself.

-It is the pattern by which the being’s loci correlate without fusion.
+It is the pattern by which the being's loci correlate without fusion.

 This distinction prevents a reduction of the Deep Self to a possibility or data-pattern.
 The signature identifies, carries, and correlates; it does not replace the subject.